-The petition sections shall be designated so that each signer shall personally affix all of the following:

-- (a) His or her signature. - (b) His or her printed name. - (c) His or her residence address, giving street and number, or if no street or number exists, adequate designation of residence so that the location may be readily ascertained. - (d) The name of his or her incorporated city or unincorporated community.

-Only a person who is a qualified registered voter at the time of signing the petition is entitled to sign it.

-The number of signatures attached to each section shall be at the pleasure of the person soliciting the signatures.
+- (a) The petition sections shall be designated so that each signer shall personally affix all of the following: - (1) The signer's signature. - (2) The signer's printed name. - (3) The signer's residence address, giving the street number, or if no street or number exists, adequate designation of residence so that the location may be readily ascertained. - (4) The name of the signer's incorporated city or unincorporated community. - (5) If the petition does not include the disclosure statement described by subdivision (b) of Section 107, the following text on a separate horizontal line below the signer's printed name and above the signer's signature: "DO NOT SIGN UNLESS you have seen Official Top Funders sheet and its month is still valid."
+The text "DO NOT SIGN UNLESS" shall be in capitals and in boldface.
+The other text shall be capitalized as shown and shall not be in boldface. - (b) Only a person who is a qualified registered voter at the time of signing the petition is entitled to sign it. - (c) The number of signatures attached to each section shall be at the pleasure of the person soliciting the signatures.